 Believe it or not, sorbet and sherbet are two different things.
 Sorbet is detailed above, while sherbet usually has dairy in it, making it creamier (and harder to make vegan!)!

 Homemade sorbet will last for up to 2 months in the freezer.
 If your sorbet has a lot of ice build up you can always scrape it off, but this is a sign that it is starting to lose quality.

 If you make this recipe, be sure to rate it, leave a comment, or tag #theliveinkitchen on Instagram!

 - 2 pounds strawberries, stems and leaves removed

 - 1 cup raw honey

-Place all ingredients in a food process and puree.
+- Place all ingredients in a food processor and puree.

 - Transfer the strawberry mixture to a gallon zip top freezer bag and chill in the refrigerator a few hours until cold.